Streets and squares in Dublin

-This article deals with the streets and squares in Dublin and the Greater Dublin Area of Ireland.
+This article deals with the streets and squares in the city of Dublin and the Greater Dublin Area of Ireland.

 Street naming

 Many streets in Dublin carry names given during the period of English rule, however there is a core of central city streets which retain names which reflect their Viking origins such as Fishamble Street, Winetavern Street, and Wood Quay.
 Some streets were renamed during the late colonial or Free State periods.
 Approximately 5% of street names are dedicated to a saint, such as Thomas Street.
-A sub-committee was formed by the Dublin Corporation which published a report entitles Report of the Paving Committee in 1921, which recommended the renaming of a number of streets in Dublin, such as Pearse Street, but not all the recommendations were adopted.
+A sub-committee was formed by the Dublin Corporation which published a report entitled Report of the Paving Committee in 1921, which recommended the renaming of a number of streets in Dublin, such as Pearse Street, but not all the recommendations were adopted.

 Street names fall into several categories.
 Many are named for persons such as British kings, queens, and their families, lords lieutenant, nobles, lord mayors, other state officials, Irish nationalist figures, celebrities, and property owners.
 Others are named for churches, public buildings, signs of public houses or taverns, places of historical note, places in London, occupations, and titles of office.
-A few are named for the physical characteristics of the street of the surrounding area and a few are corruptions of previous names.
+A few are named for the physical characteristics of the street or the surrounding area, and a few are corruptions of previous names.
 Some names allude to the crafts and trade that was historically conducted in the area, or in some cases, to agricultural associations.

 Street names are modified with a number of terms.
 Generally, larger thoroughfare names include avenue, parade, road, and street.
 Smaller street names include alley, close, court, lane, mews, place, row, and terrace.
 Special locations or layouts include cottages, gardens, grove, hill, market, park, quay, square, villas, and yard and some these terms tend to be used more outside of the city centre.

 In some cases, the Irish name and the English name are not a direct translation of each other, but instead may refer to older names for the area or avoid the use of "anglicisms" within the Irish nomenclature, an example is Durham Street becoming Sráid Darmhagh.
 Some translations have been critiqued for being too literal, such as Wood Quay at first being translated as Cé na Coille and later amended to An Ché Adhmaid.